-Fig. 2-8 the Login Screen for CLI
+Fig. 2-7 the Login Screen for CLI

-2-1-4-2.
-Ethernet Port
+2-1-3-2.
+Configuring the Management Agent of GSW-1291 through the Ethernet Port

 There are three ways to configure and monitor the switch through the switch's Ethernet port.
 They are CLI, Web browser and SNMP manager.
 The user interface for the last one is NMS dependent and does not cover here.
 We just introduce the first two types of management interface.